zenwarr/sub-downloader/README.md

 ```

 Opensubtitles allows searching subtitles by file hash.
-This method is used by default by ossub-downloader.
+This method is used by default by `ossub-downloader`.
 It gives less results, but it is more accurate.
 But if you want to search by file name only, you can specify `--use-name` (or its shorthand `-n`) flag: